How much does it cost to publish a book realistically?

 - High quality images and illustrations

-How much does it cost to publish a book with a publisher?
+How much does it cost to publish a book with a traditional publisher?

 If you’re using a legitimate publisher, and not a vanity publisher, it should not cost you anything to publish your book.
 If a publisher is asking for a fee in order to accept your book – that is not an actual publisher, that is a vanity publisher.